Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 How is Propane Gas Made?

-Propane gas is made during natural gas processing and oil refining.
 It is separated from the unprocessed natural gas using refrigeration.

-How is Propane Made from Natural Gas?
+How is Propane Gas Made from Natural Gas?

-Propane gas isn’t so much made from natural gas as it is separated from natural gas.
-Propane gas is separated from the raw natural gas stream by ‘stripper plants’ that literally strip the propane from the raw natural gas stream.
+Propane gas is separated from the raw natural gas stream by ‘stripper plants’ that literally strip the propane gas from the raw natural gas stream.

 Applications for Propane Gas